 Whatever the reasons, becoming a Vegetarian isn’t difficult, but you do need to make some educated decisions on how to proceed with your diet.

 In general, a Vegetarian doesn’t eat meat.
 They eliminate beef, pork, poultry, fish and seafood from their diet, while providing plant based foods to replace these during meals.
 There are different types of Vegetarians, though, and some may include foods that others choose to eliminate.

 Here’s a breakdown of the various types of Vegetarians –

 Vegetarian, also Lacto-Ovo Vegetarian – This is the type of Vegetarianism most people practice.
 They don’t eat meat, but do include dairy and eggs.
-Although this diet is healthier than a meat-based diet, the Lacto-Ovo Vegetarian need to keep an eye on the amount of cholesterol they consume.
+Although this diet is healthier than a meat-based diet, the Lacto Ovo Vegetarian needs to keep an eye on the amount of cholesterol they consume.
 Dairy and eggs contain a significant amount of cholesterol.
 The easiest way to avoid too much cholesterol is to eat plant-based sources of protein.

-Lacto-Vegetarian – same as above, but does not eat eggs.
+Lacto Vegetarian – same as above, but this vegetarian does not eat eggs.
 The same warning for cholesterol applies.
 Those who eat dairy products in excess may find that their cholesterol is high.

-Ovo-Vegetarian – Same as above, but does not consume dairy products.
+Ovo Vegetarian – Same as above, but does not consume dairy products.
 Again, watch your cholesterol intake.
 Those who follow an ovo vegetarian diet may get much of their protein from eggs, which is a high cholesterol food.